THE LEE COUNTY LIBRARY

 Termination or Prohibition of Access

-Misuse of library computers and/or the wireless connection network will result in the loss of computer privileges, potential loss of library privileges, and possible prosecution.
-Such misuse includes, but is not limited to, using the computer and/or wireless connection for illegal activities, hacking into the library computer equipment or software, interfering with systems operations, integrity or security, gaining unauthorized access to another person’s files, sending harassing messages, altering or attempting to alter the library’s computer settings, and violating copyright laws and software licensing agreements.
+Misuse of Library computers and/or the wireless connection network will result in the loss of computer privileges, potential loss of Library privileges, and possible prosecution.
+Such misuse includes, but is not limited to:

-The first violation of the Rules of Conduct for Use of Library Computers will result in a warning.
+The first violation of the Lee County Library Computer, Internet, and Wireless Access Acceptable Use Policy will result in a warning.
 The second violation will result in the loss of computer and/or wireless connection privileges for three months from the date of the violation at all Lee County Library locations.
 A third violation will result in permanent loss of computer and/or wireless connection privileges at all Lee County Library locations.

 Right of Appeal

-Revised by the Library Board of Trustees, Tuesday, November 13, 2007
+Amended and Approved by the Library Board of Trustees, Monday, August 10, 2015